“Scenes from a Life, Ch. 3”,

 How to See the Exhibition and Project.

-Afterwards in 2016, images will be posted on my web site.
+Afterward in 2016, images will be posted on my website.

 Signup to “Scenes from a Life, Ch.
 3,” Exhibition